FRR-MAD/frr-mad/README.md

 ```

 ### Custom Configuration Path
-The default configuration path can be overriden during the build process with build flags.
+The default configuration path can be overridden during the build process with build flags.
 Provide the build flag `-X configs.ConfigLocation=/path/to/configuration.yaml` to the `go build` command.

 ```sh
 mkdir -p /tmp/frr-mad-binaries/